Frequently asked questions

 4. Tire Capacity (rating of your tire) – This fine print on the sidewall of your tire, usually just behind the tire inflation number, this will usually be a direct correlation to the axle ratings and GVWR on new truck.
 This will always be your weak link in your weight carrying capacity and should always be checked before carrying any load, including a passenger car for that matter.
 Always make certain you choose tires with the proper load capacity to handle whatever load you are carrying with your vehicle!

-To view our Truck Preparation guide, click here.
+To view our Truck Preparation Guide, click here.

-Also known as the Centre of Balance, the Centre of Gravity (COG) is the point where the weight of your camper is balanced.
-You determine the centre of gravity of a camper by measuring from where the camper contacts the front of the truck bed and measuring backward towards the tailgate.
-Your camper COG should fall into the “Load Range” of your truck, see your owner’s manual for this measurement.
 As the owner, it is your responsibility not to exceed the weight or COG specifications of your truck when purchasing a truck camper.
 Always think safety first before loading a camper on your truck.
 Please consult your dealer, who can help you select aftermarket items designed to aid in proper use of your truck and camper combination.